Headless WooCommerce with Next.js: The Ultimate Guide 2026

 Cart & State Management without PHP Sessions

-One of the biggest challenges in headless e-commerce is cart management.
-Traditional WooCommerce uses PHP sessions and cookies based on the same domain.
-In a headless scenario, the frontend and backend often live on different domains (e.g., `shop.com` and `api.shop.com`).
+One of the biggest challenges in implementing a headless e-commerce project is managing the shopping cart.
+In classic WordPress setups, the cart relies on PHP sessions and server-side cookies, which require frontend and backend to reside on the same domain.
+In a headless architecture, however, the two systems usually live on separate domains or subdomains (e.g., `yourshop.com` and `api.yourshop.com`).

 The Solution: JWT and Apollo Client